deavid/irpc/index.markdown

     data like passwords.
 The daeomn does a dynamic ECC publickey generation which doesn't require any initial setup.

-* **Authentication:** The main problem in several RPC protocols is, that everybody can connect and call your functions.
-IRPCv2 has authentication, which can limit which users connect to which services, and inside each service, a user can have several permissions.
+* **Authentication:** IRPCv2 has server authentication,
+    which can limit which users connect to which services.

 * **Client Service Design:** Don't worry about listening ports if you want to write a new service or a client application.
 Your software will be always